| Centrip Editorial Board

 The bright vermilion color of the five pavilions, lined up side by side, is beautiful and impressive.
 Each of the pavilions enshrines one of the Twelve Kumano deities.

 About 1 km from Kumano Hayatama Taisha lies Kamikura Shrine, considered the "original shrine."
-Legend has it that the deities of Kumano first descended on a huge rock called Gotobiki Iwa Rock, the object of worship for this shrine.
+Legend has it that the deities of Kumano first descended on a massive rock called Gotobiki Iwa Rock, the object of worship for this shrine.

 Here is where the gods descended, and it is not easy for humans to approach.
 After passing through the torii gate, a hopelessly steep staircase rises to the top.
 At the top stands Gotobiki Iwa Rock, from which one can enjoy a panoramic view of Kumano's city center and the ocean beyond.